Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Who do professional counselors work with?

 LPCs work with individuals, families, and groups to address mental, behavioral, and emotional problems and disorders.
-The Licensed Professional Counselors Board of Examiners summarizes that LPCs are licensed to provide Mental Health Counseling and Psychotherapy Services independently to the public.
-The counselor takes one the role of responsibility for knowledge, skill, and ethical consideration needed to assist individuals, groups, organizations, or the general public.
+The Licensed Professional Counselors Board of Examiners summarizes that LPCs are licensed to provide mental health counseling and psychotherapy services independently to the public.

 How to Become a Licensed Professional Counselor

-Similar to LMHCs, licensed professional counselors (LPCs) must be licensed and obtain their master’s degree in counseling or a related field and licensure to practice.
-Supervised clinical work is typically required to get your license.
-Each state will have different licensing, certification and clinical experience requirements for how to become an LPC.
+Similar to LMHCs, licensed professional counselors (LPCs) must be licensed and hold a master’s degree in counseling or a related field, and must obtain licensure to practice.
+Supervised clinical work is typically required to get your LPC license.
+Each state will have different licensing, certification, and clinical experience requirements.
 Make sure to check with your state’s licensing board.

 Sponsored Online Counseling Programs